 Whatever option you choose expect to arrive in Quito an hour or more after leaving the airport.

-There are several options near the airport.
+There are several options near the airport with more appearing all the time.
 Check out our Ecuador VIP program for hotels we recommend near the airport and to get a 10% discount off your stay.

 Plans are in place to convert the old airport into a park.

 The Guayaquil airport is new as of 2006.
 It is located just north of the city's center.
 It is among the best airports of Latin America.